Buyers Guides

 Benefits: Tons of huge metal tones, Extremely affordable, Surprisingly loud

 Our Top Pick was the Marshall DSL40CR.
-Marshall really nailed it with this one – it’s easy to operate, it has massive metal tones, it handles pedals like nobody’s business, and still offers great value for money.
+Marshall really nailed it with this one, which is easy to operate, has massive metal tones, handles pedals like nobody’s business, and still offers great value for your money.

 Our Best Budget choice was the Boss Katana 50 MKII.
 We’ve found ourselves coming back to this amp time and time again, but that’s purely because of its versatility.
-Using Boss’ modeling technology, this Katana can chug like amps literally 10 times its price – budget conscious shoppers take note!
+Using Boss’ modeling technology, this Katana can chug like amps literally ten times its price.
+Budget-conscious shoppers take note!

-The Mesa/Boogie Rectifier Badlander 50 was our Editor’s choice.
-This is about as good as it gets when it comes to combo amps for metal.
-It offers studio quality tones, and big stage ready performance for serious gigging musicians.
+The Mesa/Boogie Rectifier Badlander 50 was our Editor’s Choice.
+This is about as good as it gets when it comes to combo amps for metal, offering studio-quality tones and big-stage-ready performance for serious gigging musicians.
 If you aren’t worried about price, this is the amp for you.

 Top Pick